b1rdfr0st/b1rdfr0st.github.io/src/content/posts/2025-04-15-Using-Cloudflare-Workers-as-Proxy.md

 ---
-title: "Using Cloudflare Workers as a Proxy: A Step-by-Step Guide"
+title: Using Cloudflare Workers as a Proxy - A Step-by-Step Guide
+published: 2025-04-15
-date: 2025-04-15 00:00:00 +0300
+updated: 2025-04-15
-categories: Howto Proxy
-tags: cloudflare workers proxy Howto
+description: 'A tutorial on creating a proxy server using Cloudflare Workers to fetch data from websites while maintaining anonymity'
-image:
+image: ''
+tags: [Cloudflare, Workers, Proxy, Tutorial, Web]
+category: 'Tutorial'
+draft: false
 ---

 ## Introduction